 THE ANTI-RACIST COMMUNITY PROJECT: THE IDEA

-If your organisation is based in the Canal Comunities area you can join the project!
+If your organisation is based in the Canal Communities area you can join the project!
 Contact email@example.com for details.

 If you are interested in developing this model in your locality, get in touch with us at firstname.lastname@example.org.

-- Like Canal Communities Against Racism on Facebook and share our new Facebook page with your friends and/or followers.
+Like Canal Communities Against Racism on Facebook and share it with your friends and/or followers.

 RATIONALE: WHY THE CANAL COMMUNITIES